zrakhimov/data-warehousing/README.md

 ### Degenerate Dimensions

+* A mapping back to where this record come from (doesn't add value, but for audit purposes)
 * Included in fact table, but, **not in any dimension table**
 * Example: transactionID
 * Can be good to tie back to the transaction system.